puppetlabs/best-practices/when-to-use-puppet-tasks-vs-puppet-dsl-code.md

 ### Discouraged Options

-* Tasks shall not be used for ad-hoc configuration management.
+* Imperative Tasks shall not be used for ad-hoc configuration management.
 The exception would be when a configuration option is changed before a transition state.
 An example would changing a configuration file, stopping a service, then reverting the configuration change after restarting a service.